tkuenneth/MouseFinder/README.md

 ### Welcome to Mouse Finder

 The aim of this app is to, well, find your mouse.
 That is, upon a key press, it will highlight the current location of the mouse pointer.
+To close the highlighter, just move the mouse pointer outside the circular area or click on it.

 To get system-wide keyboard shortcuts, *Mouse Finder* uses [JNativeHook](https://github.com/kwhat/jnativehook).